lse-st445/lse-st445.github.io/index.md

 * Basic plotting using Matplotlib and Seaborn libraries
 * GitHub archive dataset exploratory data analysis

-The lab session solution can be found [here](https://github.com/lse-st445/assignment-7-instructions/blob/master/exercise7_with_class_solution.ipynb).
+The lab session solution and the python notebook to clean the json data can be found [here](https://github.com/lse-st445/assignment-7-instructions).

 ------
 #### Week 8.
 Matrix data visualization